 Understaffing of Preschools and Nursing Homes Often Leads to Injuries, Death, and Liability

 In today’s tightened economy, many for-profit businesses – including nursing homes and preschool daycare centers – have adopted a policy of placing profitability and accident probability above basic safety precautions.
 When businesses cut corners, it never bodes well for the unwitting consumer.
 But when the lives of vulnerable children and the elderly hang in the balance, understaffing becomes an even greater concern.
 All too frequently, our nursing home abuse attorneys see cases where understaffing has led to dire consequences for the victims.
+Our wrongful death attorneys explain how understaffing can put people in danger.

 Tennessee Supreme Court Rules Against Nursing Home